-Use a humidifier in your home and bedroom at night.
+Use a Humidifier in Your Home and Bedroom at Night

-Apply a cooling gel mask to the skin.
+Apply a Cooling Gel Mask to the Skin

-If you are a skin type #5, #6, #7, #8 or #9, your skin will be dry in the winter no matter what, so add in a cold or flu and it will be even drier.
+If you are a skin type #5, #6, #7, #8 or #9, your skin will be dry in the winter no matter what, so adding in a cold or flu will only make it worse.
 For dry skin types, I like to recommend a deeply nourishing cream mask to dramatically restore moisture levels in the skin.
-Instead of the usual process of rinsing off a mask after 15-20 minutes, a cream-based mask can be left on the skin overnight to maximize the effectiveness.
-The skin will feel and look so moist and dewy in the morning!
+Instead of the usual process of rinsing off a mask after 15-20 minutes, a cream-based mask can be left on the skin overnight to maximize results.
+The reparative oils in the mask will leave skin moist and dewy in the morning!

 •Bois De Rose Oil